-- 3. In the PressSync curve set editor window, click the Measure... button, then select Automated measurements. - 4.
+- 3. Select and open the curve set that corresponds to the screen ruling that you have used for the printed test job. - 4.
+In the PressSync curve set editor window, click the Measure... button, then select Automated measurements. - 5.
 In the Automated Measurements dialog, either: - Click Add Automatic Measurement... to measure your 4 color test job. - Click Add Measured Data... to add a measurements file if you have already measured your job elsewhere.

-See Automated Measurements on page 55 for more details.
+See Automated Measurements on page 73 for more details.

-5. Click Go To Results to see your new curves (created from the Print Control Wizard curves and your new measurements).
+6. Click Go To Results to see your new curves (created from the Print Control Wizard curves and your new measurements).

-See Inspecting your Curves on page 83.
+See Inspecting your Curves on page 120.